JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 ## Precise Movement

-Okay we now know how to rotate with a different speed but let's do what we actually wanted.
-Moving out from the center, rotate and then move back to the center.
+Okay we now know how to rotate with a different speed but let's do what we actually wanted: moving circles from the center, having them follow a circular path and then put them back at the center.
 The code gets a bit longer from time to time so I'll only add changes from now on in the following way.
 If I add something called `_anim` you can put it directly after `rotate_anim`.
 I'll otherwise only add some more objects and actions.

 Our new animations: